Bank stocks tumble; others rise on hopes for easier rates - KESQ

 The broader market flipped from losses to gains as expectations built that all the furor will mean the Fed won’t reaccelerate its rate hikes, as it had been threatening to do.
 Such a move could give the economy and banking system more breathing space, but it could also give inflation more oxygen.

-That latter effect is one of the reasons for Silicon Valley Bank’s troubles.
-The Fed began hiking interest rates almost exactly a year ago, and its fastest flurry in decades has brought its key overnight rate to a range of 4.50% to 4.75%.
-That’s up from virtually zero.

-That has hurt the investment portfolios of banks, which often park their cash in Treasurys because they’re considered among the safest investments on Earth.

-Rising rates and other moves reverse the Fed’s tremendous support for the economy during the pandemic have been effectively draining cash from the system, something Wall Street calls “liquidity.”
+The Fed has already hiked rates at the fastest pace in generations and made other moves to reverse its tremendous support for the economy during the pandemic.
+That’s effectively drained cash from the system, something Wall Street calls “liquidity.”

 “Restoring liquidity in the banking system is easier than restoring confidence, and today it is clearly about the latter,” said Quincy Krosby, chief global strategist for LPL Financial.

-All the fear led the price of gold to climb, as investors looked for things that seemed safe.
-It rose 2.6% to $1,914.80 per ounce.
+At one point during the morning, a measure of fear among stock investors on Wall Street touched its highest level since October before falling back.

-Prices for Treasurys also shot higher on both demand for something safe and expectations for an easier Fed.
-That in turn sent their yields lower, and the yield on the 10-year Treasury plunged to 3.47% from 3.70% late Friday.
+Prices for Treasurys shot higher as investors sought safety and as their expectations grew for an easier Fed.
+That in turn sent their yields lower, and the yield on the 10-year Treasury plunged to 3.54% from 3.70% late Friday.
 That’s a major move for the bond market.

 The two-year yield, which moves more on expectations for the Fed, had an even more breath-taking drop.
-It fell to 4.06% from 4.59% Friday.
+It fell to 3.99% from 4.59% Friday.
+It was above 5% earlier this month.

-Stock markets were mixed in Asia after the U.S. government announced its plan to protect depositors at banks, but the losses deepened as trading headed westward through Europe.
-Germany’s DAX lost 2.8% as bank stocks across the continent sank.
+Stock markets were mixed in Asia, but the losses deepened as trading headed westward through Europe.
+Germany’s DAX lost 3% as bank stocks across the continent sank.

 In London, the government arranged the sale of Silicon Valley Bank UK Ltd., the California bank’s British arm, for the nominal sum of one British pound, or roughly $1.20.